nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `delete-a INDEX`

 * Deletes the applicant at the specified `INDEX`.
-* The index refers to the index number shown in the displayed applicant list.
+* The `INDEX` refers to the index number shown in the displayed applicant list.
-* The index **must be a positive integer** 1, 2, 3, …​ The upper limit of valid integers is the number of applicants currently displayed in the applicant list
+* The `INDEX` **must be a positive unsigned integer** 1, 2, 3, …​ The upper limit of valid integers is the number of applicants currently displayed in the applicant list

 Examples:
 * `delete-a 1` deletes the 1st applicant in the address book.